-Ja'Marr Chase vs Xavier Worthy: Who Should You Start?
+Ja'Marr Chase vs Xavier Worthy: The Full Breakdown

 The numbers tell a clear story here.
 Ja'Marr Chase put up 15.7 fantasy points per game for the Cincinnati Bengals in 2025, while Xavier Worthy managed 6.3 across 14 games with the Kansas City Chiefs.
 A 9.4-point weekly edge is substantial at the wide receiver position.